 The frantic sounds of “Higher and Higher” fade into angelic harp runs and a gentle, low-register flute riff from Ray Thomas that pave the way for John Lodge’s gentle vocal on “Eyes of a Child, Pt.
 1.”
 The volume builds gradually as the verse proceeds and the Moodies begin to harmonize, something they generally do very well.
 The appearance of that damned falsetto makes my ears squint as if they’d sucked a lemon, but it’s only a brief distraction to the lovely melody and the gorgeous harmonies that make this piece such a warm and engaging experience.

-Our song-ette ends in the burst of energy that announces the upbeat instrumental “Beyond,” a song that I consider the functional equivalent of The Beatles “Flying” on Magical Mystery Tour, though the Moodies make their piece more interesting than the rather lazy effort by the Fab Four.
+Our song-ette ends in the burst of energy that announces the upbeat instrumental “Beyond,” a song that I consider the functional equivalent of The Beatles “Flying” on Magical Mystery Tour, though the Moodies make their piece more interesting.
 The main theme is divided by intervals of trippy sounds that no doubt thrilled the listening audiences of the time and continue to work today in the context of this album.

 Now we fade into a combination of mellotron and a fine John Lodge bass riff as Mike Pinder makes his first contribution to the work, “Out and In.”
 Perhaps the overall mood of the other pieces tempered his generally ponderous nature, for this is one of his best contributions to the group’s oeuvre.
 While the mellotron is a bit overdone, I do like the glides that reflect the feeling of flying freely through space, and the syncopation in the bridge is a nice variation in the rhythm.
 The lyrics are early New Age, but I’ll give him a pass because the overall composition is pretty strong.